pypa/pip/docs/development.rst

 ``touch news/$(uuidgen).trivial``.
 Core committers may also add a "trivial" label to the PR which will accomplish the same thing.

+Upgrading, removing, or adding a new vendored library gets a special mention using a ``news/<library>.vendor`` file.
+This is in addition to any features, bugfixes, or other kinds of news that pulling in this library may have.
+This uses the library name as the key so that updating the same library twice doesn't produce two news file entries.

 Release Process
 ===============